 Level 2: Sowing peas

-- poke 8 holes in the patch (2 to 3 cm deep)
+- make 8 holes in the square, 2 to 3 cm deep

-In a cold early spring, it will take a little longer.
-You can speed up the process by covering your snow pea patch with a crop cover - like the MM-Muts.
-It also prevents birds from pecking at the peas.
+If it's still very cold in early spring, it will take a little longer.
+You can speed things up by covering them with an MM-Muts or some plastic containers.
+This also stops birds from picking out the peas.

 Level 3: Pea seedlings